Andrea/andrea.github.io/_posts/2015-12-06-more-computation-expressions.markdown

 A monoid needs a type and an operation and it needs to follow the following rules:

-1. Clousure.
+1. Closure.
 The operation must have the following signature 'a -> 'a -> 'a
 2. identity.
 There must exist an instance I of 'a such that 'a .
 I = 'a
 3. Associativity.
 Given the same order, no matter how we associate the operations so (a . b). c  = a .( b. c ) where a, b and c are instances of 'a